loneyeti/snowscribe/memory-bank/progress.md

 ## Current Status

-**Phase**: Outline Data Model Refactored -> **Focusing on Outline Feature UI Implementation** _(Updated: 2025-05-11)_
+**Phase**: AI Configuration Data Model Implemented -> **Focusing on Outline Feature UI Implementation & AI Service Integration**
+_(Updated: 2025-05-11)_

 The project has successfully established its foundational API layer, a basic authentication flow, and a functional homepage.
 The manuscript, character, and world building notes sections of the project dashboard are largely complete.
 Navigation between dashboard sections is working correctly.
-The data model for the outlining feature has been successfully refactored to simplify its structure and integrate it directly with `projects` and `scenes` tables.
+The data model for the outlining feature has been successfully refactored. **The data model for AI configuration (Vendors, Models, Prompts) has been implemented.**

 The `lib/data` files have been refactored or created to ensure database interactions are routed through API endpoints.
 API route authorization uses a centralized `verifyProjectOwnership` guard.